 Once crawlers have discovered a webpage and gathered its content, the next step is indexing.
 Think of this process as organizing the information into a giant digital library, where every book (webpage) has its own place.

 During indexing, the search engine takes all the information it collected from crawling and categorizes it.
 It processes the content to determine its relevance, quality, and topic.
 This includes analyzing textual content, meta tags, images, and other elements on the page.
-The content is then added to the search engine’s index, a massive database that houses all the web pages the search engine has discovered and evaluated.
+The content is then added to the search engine’s database, impacting your search rankings. index, a massive database that houses all the web pages the search engine has discovered and evaluated.

 Indexing isn’t just about storing data; it’s about structuring it in a way that makes it easy to retrieve when users perform searches.
 Search engines categorize the pages into different “buckets” based on themes and topics, allowing them to match user queries with the most relevant pages.